Still Over It: Commercial performance

-Still Over It debuted at number one on the US Billboard 200 dated November 20, 2021, with 166,000 album-equivalent units, becoming Summer Walker's first number-one album and the first number-one R&B album by a woman since Beyoncé's Lemonade in 2016.
+Still Over It debuted at number one on the US Billboard 200 dated November 20, 2021, with 166,000 album-equivalent units, becoming Summer Walker's first number-one album and the biggest first week sales for an R&B album by a woman since Beyoncé's Lemonade in 2016.
 It also had the biggest opening week of 2021 for an R&B album and the largest streaming figures for a female R&B album, with over 201.1 million streams of the album's tracks.
 The album broke the record for the most concurrent songs on the South African Music Chart, with all 20 songs debuting within the chart's top 100 in the week ending November 18, 2021.
+On October 1, 2024, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units over 1,000,000 units in the United States.